How Much Do Solicitors Take From Compensation?

 How much do solicitors take from compensation?

-We understand that you may be concerned about your award of compensation being taken up by legal fees, most notably solicitor fees.
-At Beacon Law, our law firm uses no win no fee agreements.
-No win no fee claims mean that if your claim for personal injury compensation is unsuccessful, you will not be expected to pay the legal costs of bringing a claim.
+Beacon Law are a firm of no win, no fee solicitors, specialising in personal injury.
+Making a no win no fee claim means that you will not be expected to pay the legal costs of bringing a claim if your case is unsuccessful.
 If you are wondering ‘how much do solicitors take from compensation?’, please read the information below.

 How do I pay the legal costs?